bhushan9/DevOps-Final-Study-Guide/README.md

 generative: test input is randomly created and can be guided by grammars.
 mutation: test input is modified randomly.
 <h5> List ways to seed fuzzing.</h5>
+Manual: user provides seed
+Automated: best seed selection based on different input
 <h5> Explain Benefits and problems of fuzzing.</h5>
+Benefits: Allows to explore corner cases

+Problems: may generate high number of cases which cause the same bug
 <h5> Understand alternative testing techninques such as natural language techniques.</h5>

 # Analysis